 Third Party Cookies

 (a) This site uses Google Analytics which is one of the most widespread and trusted analytics solution on the web for helping us to understand how you use the site and ways that we can improve your experience.
 These cookies may track things such as how long you spend on the site and the pages that you visit so we can continue to produce engaging content.

 For more information on Google Analytics cookies, see the official Google Analytics page.

 (b) From time to time we test new features and make subtle changes to the way that the site is delivered.
 When we are still testing new features these cookies may be used to ensure that you receive a consistent experience whilst on the site whilst ensuring we understand which optimisations our users appreciate the most.

 (c) We also use social media buttons and/or plugins on this site that allow you to connect with your social network in various ways.
 For these to work the following social media sites including; Facebook, LinkedIn and Twitter, will set cookies through our site which may be used to enhance your profile on their site or contribute to the data they hold for various purposes outlined in their respective privacy policies.

 16. You can choose not to allow cookies in your browser settings but this may preclude your use of certain parts of our website.
 More information on cookies, their use and how to accept or reject them can be found at allaboutcookies.org.

 17. We hope that we can resolve any query or concern you raise about our use of your information.

-  18. The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
+18. Data protection legislation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.